emar137/Python--Fundmentals-For-DevOps-/Day-3.md

 # Opening a file in write mode
 file = open('myfile.txt', 'w')
+##
+#If the file already exists, it will be emptied (deleted) immediately.

+#Then anything you write() will be added from the beginning.

+#If the file does not exist, it will be created.
+#Use "w" mode only when you’re sure you want to replace the whole file.

 # Opening a file in append mode
 file = open('myfile.txt', 'a')